When is a Consulting Engineer Needed?

 What Will It Cost?

-There is no standard answer for this as each project has a number of variable which impact the price quoted; risk, access, level of expertise needed, time, resources, etc. We recommend you discuss this with the consultant (they won’t think less of you for asking) and they should be able to provide you more information.
+There is no standard answer for this as each project has a number of variables which impact the price quoted; risk, access, level of expertise needed, time, resources, etc. We recommend you discuss this with the consultant (they won’t think less of you for asking) and they should be able to provide you with more information.
 If you think it is too much, ask him what is involved and it is always recommended to collect quotes from several providers to gain a better idea of what a fair market price is.
 This can be specified in your contract so you both know where you stand.

 What If Things Don't Go As Planned?

 While we regret that disagreements are possible, it is important to be clear and open with your consultant before signing a contract.
 Define the scope of the work in detail first and select a qualified and credible consultant.
-Use the QBS system rather than price driven selection to ensure the best match is made for the success of your project.
+Use the QBS system rather than price-driven selection to ensure the best match is made for the success of your project.

 Using the QBS Process

 STEP 1: SELECTION